 460 pages.
 Preface, introduction, notes and bibliography; appendices, including the Tavola Strozzi with key, Map of Medieval Naples with thumbnail key; index.

 82 readings, 74 b&w figures, plus 60 thumbnail images.
-Links to online resources from A Documentary History of Naples, including Italica Press image galleries with over 460 additional images in full color; and to full bibliographies with ongoing supplements.
+Links to online resources from A Documentary History of Naples, including Italica Press image galleries with over 460 additional images in full color; and links to full bibliographies with ongoing supplements.

 The newly revised Kindle edition offers the complete text with all the Kindle’s latest features, including hyperlinked footnotes, links to external resources, such as Italica Press image galleries and Interactive Map of Medieval Naples, and full-color images.